-At Lewknor Primary we ensure our pupils are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, health and economic education (PSHE), and for pupils in Upper Juniors through sex and relationship education (SRE).
+In our setting we ensure our pupils are taught about safeguarding, including online safety, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through personal, social, health and economic education (PSHE), and through sex and relationship education (SRE).

-26. Allegations of abuse made against other children (peer on peer abuse)
+26. Allegations of abuse made against other children (peer-on-peer abuse)